Abandoned/Unsafe Buildings and Structures:

 Hazardous waste, oil, polychlorinated biphenyls (PCBs) or chemicals such as mercury and acids may be present in abandoned commercial or industrial buildings.

 Implementing Solutions:Brownfields programs can help facilitate the assessment of abandoned mines, buildings, and structures.
 However, without those programs in place it is important to conduct outreach on the hazards that may be present in these places to avoid harm to people in your community.
 Additionally you may take the following steps as part of your environmental program:

 Conduct a building survey to identify the location and approximate amounts of all asbestos-containing materials and all hazardous or toxic materials, which are required by State and Federal regulations to be removed before demolition.
 Research local resources for best management practices to recycle or dispose of materials in your area.
 Alaska Department of Environmental Conservation's Handling & Disposal of Construction & Demolition Waste provides an example of guidelines in Alaska.

 Please submit your experiences (successes/challenges) and tribal-specific documents to share on our website using the attached form.

 Resources:City of Cleveland brownfields sustainability pilot to address demolition and deconstruction, site preparation, and cleanup issues and lessons learned. [pdf]

 Characterization of Building-Related Construction and Demolition Debris in the United States City of Cleveland Brownfields Sustainability Pilot [pdf] (1,700 abandoned and vacant buildings identified for demolition in 2009)

 Websites:EPA Dealing with Debris and Damaged Buildings:

-Managing Abandoned and Vacant Buildings in My Community by Georgia Public Safety Training Center:
+IAAI/USAF?s Managing Vacant and Abandoned and Properties in Your Community Community by Georgia Public Safety Training Center: